• About

 What you can see nearby

-Since you are next to a modern shopping centre, you can top up on any snacks or drinks (there is supermarket in the underground level).
+Since you are next to a modern shopping centre, you can top up any snacks or drinks (there is a supermarket in the underground level).
 There are also many coffee places (one directly opposite the statue) in the area.

 There are also two fast food Indian style dining places in the same little square and more fast food places on the top floor of the modern shopping centre.